Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Experimental validation of instrument performance

+In the plots of the storage modulus, Figures \ref{fig:Gs}C adn D, the inertia lines are too close to most of the $G^\prime_s$ data, but the ones at $\Pi = 45$ mN/m.
+Hence, probably only the values of the storage modulus measured here at $\Pi = 45$ mN/m are reliable.

+Regarding the frequency dependence in Figure \ref{fig:Gs}A and C, typically, the calculated values of the storage modulus, $G_s^\prime(f)$, are smaller than those of the loss modulus, $G_s^{\prime\prime}(f)$, under the same conditions of subphase, interfacial pressure, frequency, and strain.
+In Figure \ref{fig:Gs}A most data, but perhaps those at $\Pi = 25$ mN/M and the lower frequencies, are far enough from the inertia limit.
+However, in Figure \ref{fig:Gs}C only the $G_s^{\prime}(f)$ data corresponding to $\Pi = 45$ mN/m appear to be far enough from the inertia limit to be considered reliable.
+It is worth noting that at 45 mN/m the elastic component, $G_s^{\prime}(f)$ is smaller than the viscous one, $G_s^{\prime\prime}(f)$, but becomes significant, approaching the same order of magnitude as the viscous component.

-Several aspects of Figure \ref{fig:Gprimeprime_vs_f} can be noticed: i) the loss modulus increases with the interfacial pressure, as expected, ii) the monolayers onto a D20 subphase show loss modulus values systematically slightly higher than the monolayers made on ACMW subphases, and iii) the \emph{apparent} interfacial loss modulus obtained for the clean air/water interface indicates the resolution limit of the device in the experimental conditions here considered.
-The origin of this \emph{apparent} interfacial loss modulus of the clean air/water interface can be traced back to the propagation of the uncertainties in the measurement of $|AR^*|$ and $\delta$.
+Several other aspects of the frequency dependence of the loss modulus (see Figure \ref{fig:Gs}A) can be observed.
+First, the loss modulus increases with the interfacial pressure, as expected.
+Second, the monolayers onto a D$_2$O subphase show loss modulus values systematically higher than the monolayers loaded on ACMW subphases.
+Third, all curves converge at high frequency, as expected from the curves shown in panels A and C of Figure \ref{fig:AR}.

-{\bf Validation of the neutron reflectometry measurements.} A model considering two layers (DPPC head-group and aliphatic tails) and roughness has been employed by using `Lipid-Leaflet' macro of \textsf{refnx} software that includes a molecular constraint ensuring the surface excess is the same in both layers.
-The data for the two isotropic contrasts were co-refined together under the assumption that the chemical structures are identical in both cases.
-In Figure \ref{fig:NR} an example of the reflectivity profiles for the two measured contrasts and the fitted SLD profiles across the vertical coordinates are represented in panels A and B, respectively.
-The values of the relevant parameters obtained through the fitting process are shown in Table \ref{tab:summ}.
-The obtained reflectivity measurements are in good agreement with others previously obtained in FIGARO\cite{Campbell2018a}.

-Finally, in Figure \ref{fig:summ} we put together the information gained from the simultaneous interfacial rheology and neutron reflectometry measurements. in Figure \ref{fig:summ}, the values of the loss modulus (left axis), $G''$, are represented by means of black symbols, and values of the area per molecule (right axis) are represented by red diamonds.
-All the measurement were taken at $f = 0.5$ Hz and $\gamma_s = 3$ \%, at three interfacial pressure values.
-The circles pertain to dDPPC monolayers onto a ACMW subphase, and the squares to dDPPC monolayers onto a D2O subphase.

-For pure DPPC monolayers an exponential relationship between the loss modulus and the interfacial pressure can be observed (see Figure \ref{fig:summ}).
-Measured values of dynamic moduli are in good agreement with other previous studies\cite{Kim2011, Hermans2014}.

-Moreover, the dependencies of the, simultaneously measured, loss modulus and the area per molecule, apm, are coherent with each other: the higher the interfacial pressure the higher are the dynamic moduli and the lower the mean area available for the surfactant molecules.
-This is expected since the higher the interfacial pressure, the more the molecules are compacted and their mobility is reduced.